Stressful Travel Day & How to Get a Same Day Passport

 - Called JetBlue and advised them of our situation.
 Our flight was at 9am and there was no way we would make it.
 They notated our situation in their system and told us to call back when we knew more.

-- Finally I went online and booked a car from Fort Lauderdale airport for the next day.
+- Finally I went online and booked a car from Fort Lauderdale airport for the next day so we could drive to the passport office.
 Thankfully I was able to get a decent rate at the last minute.

 With all of these things done, I went to bed feeling somewhat decent about how things COULD go the next day.

-The next morning I woke up and took the hotel shuttle to the airport to rent the car.
-I then circled back and picked up my wife and daughter and headed to Walgreens to pickup the photo before going to the Passport Agency in Downtown Miami.
-The agency’s posted hours are 8am-3pm, but we discovered upon arrival at 9:30am that they don’t actually start taking people in until after 10am.
+The next morning I picked up the rental car and headed to Walgreens to pickup the photo before going to the Passport Agency in Downtown Miami.
+The agency’s posted hours are 8am-3pm, but we discovered upon arrival at 9:30am that they don’t actually start taking people until after 10am.
 Island time!

 The Passport Agency in Miami has a bit of a strange setup.
 You check-in on the ground floor in the parking garage and wait there until they are ready to send you up.
 This area isn’t air conditioned and can get hot.
 After getting sent up, you wait in another line to show your paperwork to the clerk.
 They will then give you a number sort of similar to how a DMV often works.

 For us the majority of waiting took place downstairs.
 Once we were in the office, my wife had her number and was called by about 11:30am.
 Since she had her old passport, no additional identification was needed.
 She was told by the agent her passport would be ready by 3pm.
-She then asked if it was alright to change our flight to 5:20pm and was told yes.
+Unfortunately that wasn’t accurate and my wife didn’t receive her same day passport until 4:30pm!

 Here are a few takeaways from the experience: